-- your CV;
+your CV;

-- a paragraph explaining why you want Dr. Storey to be your supervisor and how you think you fit into Dr. Storey's research program;
+  - a paragraph explaining why you want Dr. Storey to be your supervisor

+  and how you think you fit into Dr. Storey's research program;

-- a paragraph about you and your professional AND personal interests, including any programming or industry experience (if applicable); and
+  - a paragraph about you and your professional AND personal interests,

+  including any programming or industry experience (if applicable); and

-- if English is not your first language, please provide us with proof of English language proficiency (as per UVic's admission requirements); and
+  - if English is not your first language, please provide us with proof of

+  English language proficiency (as per UVic's admission requirements).

-- for PhD students, tell us about your previous graduate work and include PDFs of your thesis and your best and most recent publications.
-PhD applicants should have a strong background in computer science or software engineering research (or a related field).
+  For potential PhD students: Tell us about your previous graduate work

+  and include PDFs of your thesis and your best and most recent

+  publications.
+PhD applicants should have a strong background in computer

+  science or software engineering research (or a related field).

   Thank you for your interest in our research group.
-We receive many emails from prospective students and providing us with all of the requested information will help your email stand out!
+We receive many

+  emails from prospective students and providing us with all of the

+  requested information will help your email stand out!